Keely Smith Sings the John Lennon—Paul McCartney Songbook

 Keely Smith Sings the John Lennon—Paul McCartney Songbook is an album by the American singer Keely Smith of music written by the songwriting partnership of John Lennon and Paul McCartney.
 The album was successful in the United Kingdom.

 Reception

 The initial Billboard magazine review from November 14, 1964 commented that Smith's "distinct handling of the especially arranged tunes makes her come through with flying colors...Lennon and McCartney will love her for this".

+In 1966, Lennon claimed that Smith "added nothing" to his and McCartney's "compositions but a couple of trumpets".

 Track listing

 All tracks written by John Lennon and Paul McCartney.